max CLI

 Core settings for model loading and execution.

-Option | Description | Default | Values |
+| Option | Description | Default | Values |

 --custom-architectures | Load custom pipeline architectures | Module path format: folder/path/to/import:my_module | |

---model-path TEXT | (required) Path to model | Any valid path or Hugging Face repo ID (e.g. mistralai/Mistral-7B-v0.1 ) | |
+--model-path TEXT | Model ID or local path (alternative to --model) | Hugging Face repo ID (e.g. mistralai/Mistral-7B-v0.1) or a local path | |

---quantization-encoding | Weight encoding type | float32 |bfloat16 |q4_k |q4_0 |q6_k |gptq | |
+--quantization-encoding | Weight encoding type | float32|bfloat16|q4_k|q4_0|q6_k|gptq | |

 --weight-path PATH | Custom model weights path | Valid file path (supports multiple paths via repeated flags) |